ETHZ-INS/DLCAnalyzer/README.md

 ![](README_figs/README-unnamed-chunk-77-1.png)<!-- -->

-As you can see there is one cluster that seems to be very similar to the classifier, manual and floating cutoff.
-Lets plot a correlation matrix to see if this holds over all files.
+As we see there is one cluster that seems to be very similar to the classifier, manual and floating cutoff.
+Let's plot a correlation matrix to see if this holds over all files.

 ```r